PasqualePipiciello/PNEUMONIA-DETECTION-USING-SVM-WITH-RBF-KERNEL/README.md

 ## HOW TO RUN
 In order to run the files , changing paths inside the code is needed.
-The code part consists of only one file named svm_pneumonia_detection.ipynb
+The code part consists of only one file named svm_pneumonia_detection.py

 ## RESULTS
 The SVM model is able to correctly classifies almost 93% of the examples in the test set.
 Overall performance are :